Enrollment

 - Passing is D- and above

-- Most majors require the major requirements be taken for a letter grade.
+- Most majors require the major requirements to be taken for a letter grade.
 Check with your faculty advisor for more information.

 - Pass/Fail Exclusively (SX/UX)